 As is often the case in a small town, Snow Camp doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Snow Camp who are college-educated is close to the national average for all communities of 21.84%: 20.53% of the adults in Snow Camp have a bachelor's degree or advanced degree.
+In terms of college education, Snow Camp is nearly on par with the US average for all cities of 21.84%: 20.53% of adults 25 and older in Snow Camp have a bachelor's degree or advanced degree.

 The per capita income in Snow Camp in 2022 was $32,602, which is middle income relative to North Carolina and the nation.
 This equates to an annual income of $130,408 for a family of four.
 However, Snow Camp contains both very wealthy and poor people as well.